tsedio/tsed/readme.md

 ### v1.2.0

 * Remove Bluebird and use native Promise.
 Breaking change are possible if you use v1.1.0 of ts-express-decorators.
-Just, replace Bluebird reference in your `Server.ts` or install Bluebird and @types/bluebird depedencies.
+Just, replace Bluebird reference in your `Server.ts` or install Bluebird and @types/bluebird dependencies.
 * Improve `package.json` configuration.
 Now, IDE like webstorm can auto discovered the exposed decorators.
 * Implement [Lifecycle hooks](https://github.com/Romakita/ts-express-decorators/wiki/Class:-ServerLoader#lifecycle-hooks).
 * Change testing module.
 See documentation (https://github.com/Romakita/ts-express-decorators/wiki/Testing).